Pebble transducers with unary output: Introduction

 \subparagraph*{Class membership problems.} These various models of transducers raise several membership problems: given a function computed by a machine of model $X$, can it be computed by some machine of model $Y$?
 When $Y$ is a restriction of $X$, this problem reformulates as a program optimization question: given a "complex" algorithm in a class $X$, can we build an equivalent "simpler" one in class $Y$?
 Thus it is of a foremost interest in practice.

 Given a function $f$ computed by an $\ell$-pebble transducer, one can ask whether it is computable by a $k$-pebble transducer for a given $k < \ell$.
-The problem is decidable \cite{lhote2020pebble}, and it turns out that a necessary and sufficient condition for this membership is that $|f(w)| = \mc{O}(|w|^{k+1})$.
-Using the "nested loops" interpretation of pebble transducers, it means that an output of size $\mc{O}(|w|^{k+1})$ can always produced with at most $k{+}1$ nested loops.
-Similar results have been obtained in \cite{doueneau20} and \cite{nguyen2020comparison} for their variants, with the same conclusion: an output of size $\mc{O}(|w|^{k+1})$ can always be produced using at most $k{+}1$ levels.
+The problem is open, but it is solved in the case of marble \cite{doueneau20} and blind \cite{nguyen2020comparison} transducers and it turns out that a necessary and sufficient condition for this membership is that $|f(w)| = \mc{O}(|w|^{k+1})$.
+Using the "nested loops" interpretation of pebble transducers, it means that an output of size $\mc{O}(|w|^{k+1})$ can always be produced with at most $k{+}1$ nested loops.

 \subparagraph*{Contributions.} In this paper, we study a different membership problem: can a function given by a $k$-pebble transducer be computed by a $k$-marble or $k$-blind transducer?
-It turns out to be a more difficult question, since there is no immediate and machine-independent candidate for a membership condition (such as the size of the output).
-In general, membership problems for transducers are difficult, since contrary to regular languages, there is no "canonical" object to represent a transduction.
-Hence, there can be several unrelated manners to produce the same function, and moving from one to another can be technical.
+It turns out to be a more difficult question, since there is no intuitive and machine-independent candidate for a membership condition (such as the size of the output).
+In general, membership problems for transducers are difficult, since contrary to regular languages, there is no "canonical" object known to represent a regular function.
+Hence, there can be several seemingly unrelated manners to produce the same function, and moving from one to another can be technical.

 We focus on \emph{transducers whose output alphabet is unary}, and our proof techniques are new.
 The first main result is that (when the outputs are unary) $k$-pebble transducers and $k$-marble transducers compute the same functions (one direction is obvious since $k$-marble is a restriction of $k$-pebble).
-The transformation is effective, but the manner of producing the output must sometimes be completely modified (the transformation modifies the \emph{origin semantics}, in the sense of \cite{bojanczyk2014transducers}), which creates an additional difficulty.
-As a consequence, the equivalence of two pebble transducers with unary outputs is decidable.
+The transformation is effective, but the way of producing the output must sometimes be completely modified (the transformation modifies the \emph{origin semantics}, in the sense of \cite{bojanczyk2014transducers}), which creates an additional difficulty.
 The correspondence fails as soon as the output is not over a unary alphabet, as detailed in Example \ref{ex:fail}.